ericbrauer/1000WBlender/README.md

 ## Notes for Next Rev.

 - Definitely want Linear Potentiometers for both FB and Blend.
+- Both Blend and FB don't change much until the final 30% of the rotation.
+This could be played with.
 - Input and Send on right side of pedal, Out and Return on left side.
 - Tight Squeeze in the Enclosure!